 The Stourbridge Community was chosen both for its urban location in supporting the recruitment of new Carers, but also the new Scheme is able to connect to already established networks, access wider resources and take part in community social events.

-Throughout England there are about 12,000 people being supported through Shared Lives and across Dudley and the wider Black Country, we currently supervise 48 households who provide Arrangements to people with a variety of additional and complex needs.
+Throughout England there are about 8.500 people being supported through Shared Lives and across Dudley, Wolverhampton and the wider Black Country, we currently supervise 70 households who provide Arrangements to people with a variety of additional and complex needs.

-Working in partnership with Dudley Council, we are committed to expanding the service significantly across the region and providing supportive arrangements to people who previously would have otherwise been referred to a long-term hospital or residential care establishments.
+Working in partnership with Dudley Metropolitan Borough Council and the City of Wolverhampton Council, we are committed to expanding the service significantly across the region and providing supportive arrangements to people who previously would have otherwise been referred to a long-term hospital or residential care establishments.
 Shared Lives has a long track record going back many years, as it enables individuals to remain in the community, where people are known to lead longer, healthier and happier lives.